IancuIulian/SQLite-Exercises/README.md

 # SQLite-Exercises

-music.db is the database provided for these exercises.
+music.db is a database file provided for these exercises.